Computer animation: Equipment

 Computer animation can be created with a computer and an animation software.
 Some impressive animation can be achieved even with basic programs; however, the rendering can require much time on an ordinary home computer.
 Professional animators of movies, television and video games could make photorealistic animation with high detail.
 This level of quality for movie animation would take hundreds of years to create on a home computer.
-Instead, many powerful workstation computers are used.
+Instead, many powerful workstation computers are used; Silicon Graphics said in 1989 that the animation industry's needs typically caused graphical innovations in workstations.
 Graphics workstation computers use two to four processors, and they are a lot more powerful than an actual home computer and are specialized for rendering.
 Many workstations (known as a "render farm") are networked together to effectively act as a giant computer, resulting in a computer-animated movie that can be completed in about one to five years (however, this process is not composed solely of rendering).
-A workstation typically costs $2,000 to $16,000 with the more expensive stations being able to render much faster due to the more technologically-advanced hardware that they contain.
+A workstation typically costs $2,000 to $16,000 with the more expensive stations being able to render much faster due to the more technologically advanced hardware that they contain.
 Professionals also use digital movie cameras, motion/performance capture, bluescreens, film editing software, props, and other tools used for movie animation.
-Programs like Blender allow for people who can't afford expensive animation and rendering software to be able to work in a similar manner to those who use the commercial grade equipment.
+Programs like Blender allow for people who can not afford expensive animation and rendering software to be able to work in a similar manner to those who use the commercial grade equipment.